EvertonTomalok/timeofprocessing/README.md

 # timeofprocessing

-A simple decorator to count time elapsed to processe something.
+A simple decorator to count time elapsed to process something.